meilisearch/deserr/README.md

 }
 ```

-Here is a few ideas we have or would like to implement at meilisearch;
+Here is a few ideas we have or would like to implement at Meilisearch;
 - In the case of a resource you can `PUT` with some fields, but can't `PATCH` all its fields.
 We can throw a special `immutable field x` error instead of an `unknown field x`.
 - Detecting when you use the field name of an alternative; for example, we use `q` to make a `query` while some Meilisearch alternatives use `query`.
   We could help our users with a `did you mean` message.